Professional skills tests for trainee teachers

 - Cover the core skills that you will need to fulfil during their professional role as a teacher in schools, rather than the subject knowledge required for teaching.
 This is to ensure all teachers are competent in numeracy and literacy, regardless of their specialism.

-- Do not replace the GCSE grade C (or equivalent) entry requirement.
+- Do not replace the GCSE grade 4 (formerly grade C), or equivalent, entry requirement.

 - Are set in the context of the professional role of a teacher; all questions use real data and information which you are likely to encounter as a teacher.

 Tell me more.
 How do I book my tests?

 The first three attempts at taking your skills tests in each subject are free of charge.
 You can book unlimited resits if required, but, after the first three attempts, you will be expected to pay for these yourself.
 You may be able to request special arrangements, such as 25 per cent extra time when registering online for skills tests, if this is required.